adityap786/bitb-rag-chatbot/README.md

 # Troubleshooting

 - **Python 3.13+ Warning:** Some dependencies (e.g., numpy, faiss-cpu, pydantic) may not support Python 3.13 yet.
 Use Python 3.11 or 3.12 for best results.
-- **NPM Peer Dependency Issues:** If you encounter npm install errors, use `npm install --legacy-peer-deps`.
+- **NPM Peer Dependency Issues:** If you encounter install errors, use `npm ci --legacy-peer-deps` as a fallback.